budinero/faguilera/content/post/mplab-tips/index.md

 ---
-title: MPLAB
+title: MPLAB X IDE Notes
-subtitle: Tips and problems resolution.
+subtitle: Notes on tips and problems resolution.

 # Summary for listings and search engines
-summary: Tips and problems resolution using Microchip MPLAB IDE software.
+summary: Notes on tips and problems resolution using Microchip MPLAB IDE software.

 # Link this post with a project
 projects: []